MohammedAz2002/game2/README.md

 <h1>weekly work</h1>

 <h3>week 1:</h3>
 choosing the game and write apitch.
-8 hours
+16 hours (8 per student)

 <h3> week 2:</h3>
 start learning about unity and c#.
-10 hours
+16 hours (8 per student)

 <h3>week 3:</h3>
 building a sphere world that have gravity and download car to use.
 8 hours